 The Bernalillo County Metropolitan Court (BCMC) continues to strive to address serious issues that impact the lives of the people in our community.

 Throughout the years, the goals of BCMC have been to deter individuals from the criminal justice system.
 The Courts to School Program is designed to bring the courtroom experience into the school system by exposing high school students to the procedures and realities of the criminal justice system.
-This is an actual Court proceeding and has all the components of a courtroom; including the defendant, defense counsel, prosecutor, law enforcement, a probation officer, and the Program Judge.
+This is an actual court proceeding and has all of the components of a courtroom; including the defendant, defense counsel, prosecutor, law enforcement, a probation officer, and the program judge.
 With this experience, it is the expectation that young people will become more aware of their civic responsibilities, the dangers and consequences of drinking and driving and the advantages of being law-abiding citizens.

 Two to three defendants are screened and selected to participate in each Courts to School session.